The Cheeger problem in abstract measure spaces: Cheeger sets in perimeter-measure spaces

-\begin{remark} Notice that to prove point~(iii) all requests come into play.
-Indeed, a-priori, one can work with an 'almost'-infimizing $M$-cluster for $h_M(\Omega_k)$ and find an analogous of~\eqref{eq:key_ineq_liminf_hM} up to an additive factor $\varepsilon\m(\Omega_k)$.
+\begin{remark} Notice that to prove point~\ref{item:queen}, all requests come into play.
+Indeed, a priori, one can work with an ``almost-infimizing'' $M$-cluster for $h_M(\Omega_k)$ and find an analogous of~\eqref{eq:key_ineq_liminf_hM} up to an additive factor $\varepsilon\m(\Omega_k)$.
 Then, the compactness granted by~\ref{prop:compact} is needed, but in order to ensure that the limiting collection $\mathcal{E}$ is indeed a cluster, the isoperimetric property~\ref{prop:isoperim} is needed.
 Finally, when talking about a $\liminf$ property, we cannot avoid enforcing~\ref{prop:lsc}. \end{remark}